Emotional Abuse

 Psychological Damage of Emotional Abuse

-Kluger sadly reminds that “even when narcissistic abuse never rises to the level of the physical, this kind of demanding, suffocating, all-about-me totalitarianism becomes a sort of proxy battering, and any partner worn down by years of such treatment will confess to feeling awfully beaten up by the time it’s all over” (2015, location 1670).
+Kluger sadly reminds that, “Even when narcissistic abuse never rises to the level of the physical, this kind of demanding, suffocating, all-about-me totalitarianism becomes a sort of proxy battering, and any partner worn down by years of such treatment will confess to feeling awfully beaten up by the time it’s all over” (Kluger, 2015).
 Emotional abuse damages as much as physical abuse.

-Heather Dye suggests that emotional abuse may be the most damaging form of maltreatment to children because it interferes with the child’s developing brain (2019, page 400).
+Heather Dye suggests that emotional abuse may be the most damaging form of maltreatment to children because it interferes with the child’s developing brain (Dye, 2019, p.
+400).
 Research suggests that childhood emotional abuse not only impacts self-esteem but damages the nervous system.
-“Emotional abuse cause changes in the brain, specifically in regions associated with understanding and controlling emotions and recognizing and responding to feelings of others” (page 400).
+“Emotional abuse cause changes in the brain, specifically in regions associated with understanding and controlling emotions and recognizing and responding to feelings of others” (Dye, 2019, p.
+400).

 As adults, we are more resilient, but certainly not immune.
 Emotional abuse taxes are emotional resources, often leading to depression and anxiety.